 - Reduces the risk of cardiovascular disease.

-- Contains essential fatty acids omega 3 and omega 6, daily fish consumption increases the activity of the immune system.
+- Contains essential fatty acids omega 3 and omega 6, daily consumption increases the activity of the immune system.

 - Fatty fish contain vitamin D, essential in the absorption and fixation of calcium in the bones, thus reducing the risk of osteoporosis.